Car Accidents

 Phase Timeframe

-Medical treatment & recovery 1–6 months or more
+Medical treatment and recovery 1 to 6 months or more

 Most cases settle before trial.
-But each phase depends heavily on how complex your injuries and liability issues are.
+Each phase depends heavily on injury complexity and how many parties are disputing liability.

-Some Car Accident Lawsuit delays are unavoidable.
+Some delays are unavoidable.
 Others are strategic.
-These are the most common causes of slowdowns:
+Common causes of extended timelines include:

-• Ongoing medical treatment: You shouldn’t settle until doctors know the full extent of your injuries
+• Ongoing medical treatment.
+You shouldn't settle before knowing the full extent of your injuries.
+Premature settlement locks in an incomplete picture.

-• Uncooperative insurers: Some companies delay responses just to pressure you into settling
+• Uncooperative insurers who delay responses to pressure you into accepting early, inadequate offers.

 When Cases Settle Faster